comixed/comixed/CONTRIBUTING.md

 #### Code Formatting

-To ensure your code confirms to coding conventions, run the following command in the **comixed-web** module:
+To ensure your code confirms to coding conventions, run the following command in the **comixed-webui** module:

 ```
 $ yarn format